 Note 2: Accessibility guidelines for developers exist for many platforms.

-platform accessibility service
+- platform accessibility

-A programmatic interface that is specifically engineered to provide communication between applications and assistive technologies (e.g. MSAA, IAccessible2 and UI Automation for Windows applications, AXAPI for Mac OS X applications, GNOME Accessibility Toolkit API for GNOME applications, Java Access for Java applications).
+- A programmatic interface that is specifically engineered to provide communication between applications and assistive technologies (e.g. MSAA, IAccessible2 and UI Automation for Windows applications, AXAPI for Mac OS X applications, GNOME Accessibility Toolkit API for GNOME applications, Java Access for Java applications).
 On some platforms, it may be conventional to enhance communication further by implementing a document object.

-plug-in
+- plug-in

-A program that runs as part of the authoring tool (e.g. a third-party checking and repair tool) and that is not part of web content being edited.
-Authors generally choose to include or exclude plug-ins from their authoring tool.
+- A program that runs as part of the authoring tool (e.g. a third-party checking and repair tool) and that is not part of web content being edited.
+Authors generally

-pre-authored content
+- pre-authored content

-Pieces of web content, created prior to an authoring session, that the authoring tool developer makes available to authors to use in the content being edited.
+- Pieces of web content, created prior to an authoring session, that the authoring tool developer makes available to authors to use in the content being edited.
 Examples include clip art, sample videos, user interface widgets.

 Note 1: For templates, an incomplete form of pre-authored content, see Guideline B.2.4.